WouterSpekkink/WouterSpekkink.github.io/_posts/2023-08-03-simple-universal-bookmarking.md

 ```

 The script finds all the lines in my bookmarks file (a plain text file) that do not start with a `#` (a comment), pipes these into dmenu, allowing me to select one of the bookmarks recorded in the file, and this then gets typed into whatever text field I have selected at the time (using `xdotool type`).
-I include titles and tags with my bookmarks, so dmenu should only output the url address itself, which is what the `cut -d' ' -fq` is for.
+I include titles and tags with my bookmarks, so dmenu should only output the url address itself, which is what the `cut -d' ' -f1` is for.

 See the example of an url, as it is recorded in my bookmarks file, below.
 ``` txt